-HERE is a talk I gave in Stockholm, Sweden in 2014 that summarizes the various aspects of Vitamin C.
+The video below is a talk I gave in Stockholm, Sweden in 2014 that summarizes the various important aspects of Vitamin C in mammals.

 Are you concerned about vitamin C toxicity?
-You shouldn’t be.
-History and science has already shown it to be one of the safest interventions.
+People without G6pd deficiency shouldn’t be concerned.
+History and science has already shown ascorbate to be one of the safest interventions.
 Read about the mythology of vitamin C toxicity, including kidney stones here.

 Today, more and more publications in peer-reviewed literature are are available.
 They show the necessity and benefit of ascorbate to the immune cells called macrophages and neutrophils.
 Without vitamin C, the immune system is paralyzed and unable to regenerate the ability to dissolve disease-causing elements in the body.
 Vitamin C is also paramount in combating toxin-mediated diseases such as whooping cough and tetanus.
 HERE is an article I wrote on the science and necessity of vitamin C in whooping cough.